amritanshu-pandey/amritanshu.in/content/about.md

 meta: "false"
 ---

-I am a Python developer with deep interest in creating CI/CD and other Devops tooling.

-I currently live in Sydney and work as a Devops engineer at my day job.
-By the evening and on weekends I could mostly be found either working on my various side projects or tinkering with my home lab or cloud with view of honing my devops skills.
+I am a software engineer with keen interest in creating tools to optimise development and release flows.
+I am currently working as an infrastructure engineer with focus on providing tools and infrastructure on cloud to improve observability and monitoring of SAAS applications.

 I intend to write about my various tech related experiences and new learnings on this blog.